GRG Remuneration Insight 111

-This is one of a series of GRG Remuneration Insights dealing with general employee equity plans (GEEPs).
+This is one of a series of GRG Remuneration Insights dealing with general employee equity plans (GEEPs), also commonly called employee share schemes.
 These plans are made available to the majority of full-time employees (and part-time in some cases); and often operate on a salary sacrifice basis with matching by the company.
 GRG undertook extensive research in to market practices in relation to GEEPs and have published the outcomes in GRG Remuneration Insights available on a complementary basis on our website: www.grg.consulting.
 There are four basic GEEPs:

 - Share Save Plan (SSP) – see Insight 109,